ggramlich/ggramlich.github.com/_posts/2009-08-09-making-slim-even-slimmer.markdown

 Of course there are many more problems that I faced and the PHP side that provides the StatementExecutor still has a lot of stuff to implement.
-But if [Uncle Bob](http://www.objectmentor.com/omTeam/martin_r.html) likes to incorporate the changes into the FitNesse code base we have a new base for much slimmer Slim ports, and JsSlim is about to come.
+But if [Uncle Bob](http://www.objectmentor.com/omTeam/martin_r.html) likes to incorporate the changes into the FitNesse code base we have a new foundation for much slimmer Slim ports, and JsSlim is about to come.

 With some more investigation, the JSR-223 Slim versions might even run with